jasancheg/js-design-patterns-into-practice/README.md

 I created this course as part of a series of small tutorials taught in my workplace.
 The repository contains an code example of each of the design patterns discussed in the course "Common Javascript patterns"

+## JS Patterns

+1. Creational Design Patterns
+* The Factory Pattern
+2. Structural Patterns
+* The Facade Pattern
+* The Decorator Pattern
+* The Adapter Pattern
+* The Composite Pattern
+* The Proxy Pattern
+3. Behavioural Patterns
+* The Publisher/Subscriber Pattern
+* The Strategy Pattern
+* The Observer Pattern
+* The Chain of Responsibility Pattern
+* The Mediator Pattern
+* The Iterator Pattern

 ## Instructions

 1. Clone repository to your machine `git clone https://github.com/jasancheg/js-design-patterns-into-practice.git`